How painful is having a tooth pulled? –

 iv) Testing as your extraction gets started.

 Your dentist will be gentle as they first start to do this, so they can test out how you’re doing.
 Then once they’ve confirmed that you’re feeling no pain, they’ll continue on with this task in earnest.

 - Likewise, when a dentist initially begins the process of loosening up a tooth, they’ll ease into applying full pressure.
 That way they can look for confirmation from you that all is going well.

 Setting up an “it hurts” signal.

-Even with all of the checks mentioned above, it’s still possible that your tooth isn’t as numb as it needs to be.
+Even with all of the checks mentioned above, it’s still possible that your tooth isn’t as numb as it needs to be and you will start to feel some degree of pain (hopefully just minor) as your extraction procedure gets started up.

-Due to this inherent uncertainty, it’s basic protocol for a dentist to set up a signal with their patient.
+Due to the uncertainty of knowing what the patient will feel, it’s basic protocol for a dentist to set up a signal with their patient.
 A sign that can be used to unambiguously communicate to them that something is amiss, even when you are unable to speak.

 - One common signal is simply having the patient raise their hand immediately upon noticing that something isn’t right.

 - Even when this motion isn’t in the dentist’s direct line of vision, their peripheral vision will easily notice this type of signal.